Not seeing items you’ve added? Sign in

 Harness Tightness: Why It Matters

-5-point car seat harnesses are designed to keep your child secure in their seat and help protect them from crash forces in the event of a collision.
-For the harness to perform as intended it must fit snugly over your child without slack.
+5-point car seat harness systems are designed to keep your child secure and help protect them from crash forces in the event of a collision.
+In order for the harness to perform as intended, it must fit snugly over your child without slack.

 An effective way to test car seat harness tightness is to perform the Pinch Test:

 - Secure your child in the car seat.
-Fasten and tighten the harness as you normally would.
+Buckle and tighten the harness as you normally would.

 - Try to pinch the harness strap vertically at your child’s collarbone using your thumb and index finger.